Hexlet/hexletguides.github.io/data/posts/en/2022-03-24-check-list-of-engineering-practices.md

 - Developers are guided by [12factors](https://12factor.net) principles.
 Applications are easier to deploy, scale and monitor
 - A single test runs in a fraction of a second.
 Test-driven development implies frequent testing during debugging.
 The speed of launching a particular test is extremely important here – it should be fast enough to keep the developer on track
 - Effortless and enjoyable test writing.
-It is a kind of litnus paper to determine how good is project's test coverage.
+It is a kind of litmus paper to determine how good the project's test coverage is.
 If you have to force yourself, likely, the tests are poorly written (e.g. a lot of mocks), and there won't be enough of them
 - [Test-driven development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development).
 If possible, write tests before the code.
 There are several reasons why this is important:

   Tests require you to think not about the implementation, but about the way the code being tested will be used.
 Because of this approach, programmers detect flaws in their interfaces at a very early stage.